creativenull/nvim-oneconfig/README.md

 You can ignore those and restart nvim, the problem is usually the plugin setup being called before the plugin is even installed.

-### Treesitter higlights don't work on lua files, getting errors on every line
+### Treesitter highlights don't work on lua files, getting errors on every line

 Try to run `:TSUpdate` to get the latest parser for lua.